AlexandreDecan/sismic/README.rst

 You can also install Sismic from this repository by cloning it.
 The development occurs in the *master* branch, the latest stable distributed version is in the *stable* branch.

+Sismic requires Python >=3.4 but should also work with Python 3.3.

 Documentation
 -------------